Visiting 4th Year Elective Program

 We would like to thank you for your interest in The Geisel School of Medicine clinical electives program.
 Please email Maghan.A.Porter@Dartmouth.edu with any questions you have.
 I will respond as quickly as possible.
 No phone calls, please.

 The Clinical Education Office of Geisel School of Medicine does not have the resources necessary to process requests for International student rotations.
-Please direct all inquiries to the GME office at Dartmouth Hitchcock Medical Center.
+If you would like to participate in an Authorized Observership at Dartmouth-Hitchcock, Please contact the Office of Graduate Medical Education

 Department of Clinical Education